Francesco149/templeos-on-bare-metal/README.md

-if you have ide you will also see another entry for the ide controller. write down the i/o ports for your controller (if you use a sata hdd you would write down the ones for the sata controller, and vice versa)kjA
+if you have ide you will also see another entry for the ide controller. write down the i/o ports for your controller (if you use a sata hdd you would write down the ones for the sata controller, and vice versa)

 at this point I booted back into TempleOS and tried to install to disk. at the I/O port prompt I instead opened a separate terminal with